 A private social network based on Chatter lets everyone instantly see when customer information is updated and encourages collaboration on everything from closing new deals to solving customer issues to developing new products.
 “With Chatter, we can all work together as a team and communicate and collaborate together—it doesn't matter where we are.
 It’s completely changed our dynamic,” says Green.

 Today, DenMat is working more closely with its customers than ever before.
-Dentists can log into a custom portal, built on App Cloud, to place new orders, track the status of existing ones, and provide feedback during production.
+Dentists can log into a custom portal, built on Salesforce Platform, to place new orders, track the status of existing ones, and provide feedback during production.
 Photos of dental veneers are posted from the manufacturing floor so dentists can comment on the aesthetics and ensure that their patients’ needs are met.
 “With Chatter, our dentist customers can connect directly with our employees during production,” says Green.
 “By opening a gateway to our customers, we can take the guesswork out of development and make the best possible products for consumers.”